Linux OS Install!

 They can later get their Windows OS back, because MS has code, including the license marriage but evidently more than that, embedded in chips that cannot be removed and are not accessible by any end–user.
 It is in there, and for the life of that unit, and cannot be altered or erased by an end–user.
 What that means is it's not technically yours; you're just a user & payer.

 Simply put, if you were a mega–corporation investing big time, subsidizing PC/laptop manufacturers to host your prized and monetized OS, why would you then make it easy for any other tech entity or an end–user, to simply erase your OS and all other footprints, to install another?
-They depend upon their OS for their second–largest business venture; data mining!
-That's where the subsidies come from.
+They depend upon their OS for their second–largest business venture; data harvesting and scraping.

 There is a little computer inside the big computer that runs the whole computer; ask most what that is and they cannot answer.
 The BIOS is basically an OS for the OS; it's on a chip that is not any part of the Main Drive, and not seen anywhere by/in the OS.
 It resides on its own fixed flash drive.
 Damage the BIOS data and if you're not a tech you've got a brick!
 That's when it's brought to the Tech Geeks!
 But just know; I do not mess with BIOS code except for a necessary update.